-This is a very moist and delicious banana bread.
-The use of yogurt in the
+This Banana Yogurt Bread is a very moist and delicious banana bread.
+Using yogurt in the

 recipe allows you to cut back on butter.
 Very easy-to-make for your